Industries · Healthcare Operations

 Referrals and new-patient forms pulled from fax, email, portal, and phone.
 Structured, deduped, and opened against the right chart with the right coverage info.

 Advisory leads.
 Automations do the work.
+The platform hosts it.

 Scoped to your back office.